YaguriDev/telegram-wg-easy-notice/README.md

 # WireGuard Easy Telegram Bot

-A reliable Telegram bot for monitoring WireGuard Easy clients and notifying when VPN subscriptions are about to expire.
+A reliable Telegram bot for monitoring and management WireGuard Easy clients and notifying when VPN subscriptions are about to expire.

 ### Features